downshift-js/downshift/README.md

 overridden (or overriding the props returned).
 For example:
 `getInputProps({onKeyUp(event) {console.log(event)}})`.

+#### mapStateToProps

+Instead of providing Prop Getters with an object you may pass a function to map Downshift's internal state to your props.
+This function will be called with `stateAndHelpers`. `getItemProps` is a special case that provides you some extra state related to each item.
+See `getItemProps` notes below.

 <!-- This table was generated via http://www.tablesgenerator.com/markdown_tables -->

 | property               | type              | description                                                                                    |